Making an objection

 - Call the CRA – You'll find the Canada Revenue Agency (CRA) phone number on your notice of assessment.
 You'll need to address the miscommunication or mistake and provide any further information needed to clear things up.

-- File a notice of objection – If you're not satisfied after speaking with the CRA, file a notice of objection.
+- File an objection – If you're not satisfied after speaking with the CRA, file an objection (T400A).
 This is a formal dispute.
 You have to give the reasons for the dispute and present the relevant facts and documents.

 - Appeal to the Tax Court of Canada – If you disagree with the CRA's ruling on your objection, you can appeal to the Tax Court of Canada.